SURFACEBENCH: A Geometry-Aware Benchmark for Symbolic Surface Discovery: Introduction

-\item We evaluate a broad spectrum of symbolic regression baselines and state-of-the-art LLM-guided discovery frameworks.
-Our comprehensive experiments reveal that current methods struggle to recover surface equations accurately, with equation recovery rates of only 4\% for LLM-based frameworks and 6\% for traditional symbolic regression methods.
-These results underscore the difficulty of symbolic surface discovery and the need for structure-aware reasoning frameworks.
+\item We establish a geometry-aware evaluation framework that integrates symbolic equivalence checks with object-space metrics, addressing representational non-uniqueness beyond string-based comparison.
+Using this protocol, we evaluated a broad spectrum of classical and LLM-guided symbolic regression methods and find that no approach consistently generalizes across representations, with exact recovery rates of only 4\% for LLM-based frameworks and 6\% for traditional methods.
+These results expose substantial headroom in structure discovery, parameter calibration, and multi-output reasoning.